aws-samples/aws-cdk-managed-elkk/README.md

 Wait until 2/2 checks are completed on the Kafka client instance to ensure that the userdata scripts have fully run.

+On creation the Kafka client instance will create three Kafka topics: "elkktopic", "apachelog", and "appevent".

 Open a terminal window to connect to the Kafka client instance and create a Kafka producer session:

 ```bash